expreva/estreval/readme.md

 ## Evaluate

-The main function evaluates an expression.
+The main function parses and evaluates an expression.

 ```js
 const estreval = require('estreval')